rmcs9/AdventOfCode2024/README.md

 ## Completed: 12/27/24

 Really great collection of puzzles this year.
 Very proud of how much farther I was able to come this time (tapping out at day 21 last year)

+All solutions run in a total of 8.029s